GUIDE TO REASONABLE ACCOMMODATIONS

 deny accommodations if the student chooses to disclose later in the

 semester.
 However, you are also not obligated to allow a student to

 re-do any assignment or test for which they did not receive accommodations

 if you did not know they have a disability.
-The SDRC encourages registered
+The SDRC encourages currently registered

 students to give a faculty letter to each of their professors during

 What should I do if a student tells me that he/she

 has a disability and requests accommodations, but does not have any